formr/formr/README.md

 ## Fine-Tune Your Validation

-Of course you can get more in-depth with your validation too.
-The following is a very basic example, however Formr's validation methods are quite powerful and include among other things comparing values between fields and hashing using `bcrypt()`
+Of course you can get more in-depth with your validation, and even add custom error messaging!
+The following is a basic example, however Formr's validation methods are quite powerful and include, among other things, comparing values between fields and hashing using `bcrypt()`

-Let's get the `POST` value of an `email` field.
+Let's get the value of our `email` field using the `post()` method.

 ```php
 $email = $form->post('email');